-Minimally invasive foot surgery requires only local numbing drugs (you will be awake the entire time) and patients can go back to work the same day.
-Podiatric surgery has had a negative view of the minimally invasive procedure.
-This is it was developed when doctors were still experimenting in the 1970s and 1980s.
-By the 1990s however, it was the best procedure a patient could have.
-Today, MIS boasts thousands of successful procedures and thrilled patients who remain active and bunion-free to this day.
+In the past, the field of Podiatric Surgery has had a negative view of the minimally invasive procedure.
+In the 1970s and 1980s, doctors were still experimenting and had yet to refine this new method.
+By the 1990s however, it was the most beneficial procedure available.
+Today, MIS boasts thousands of successful operations and thrilled patients who remain active and bunion-free to this day.

 Early Attempts at Foot Surgery

 It wasn’t until they developed the technology in the 1940s, that minimally invasive foot surgery became a reality.

 Foot Surgery: The Nineties to Now

-Simultaneously, as science was developing, so were the different methods of application.
+As the science developed, so did the different methods of application.
 First, in 1990, Dr. Bosch and his team developed the SCOT (SubCapital Osteotomy Techniques) procedure.
-It involved using MIS to remove parts of the joint and stabilizing the toe with wire.

-They allowed full weight bearing on the foot, with protective gear.
+It involved using MIS to remove parts of the joint and stabilize the toe with wire.
+This new procedure allowed full weight on the foot, with protective gear.

 The doctor and his team planned a 7 and 10-year follow-up for their patients to assess the success of the operation.
 Fast forward to the year 2000.

 By the year 2005, other doctors began to follow suit.
-Then, Dr. Magnan and his colleagues applied Bosch’s method to 188 patients with a two-year follow-up.
+Dr. Magnan and his colleagues applied Bosch’s method to 188 patients with a two-year follow-up.
 They saw a significant correction in pre and post-op parameters.

 In that study, 91% of patients reported satisfaction.

-Then, the medical community was catching on.
+The medical community was catching on.
 Dr. Giannini and his colleagues developed a procedure called the Modification SERI (Simple, Effective, Rapid, Inexpensive).
 They made minor modifications to Bosch’s method and reported a 92% fair to excellent satisfaction rate in 54 of their patients.